-If he got them to do that, does he really think that those BigOil and BigCoal Republicans would draft an energy policy bill that would promote wind turbines?
+If he tried to get the House to do that, do you think that those BigOil and BigCoal Republicans would draft an energy policy bill that would help promote wind turbine projects?
 Would anyone like to bet any money on that?

-China, Denmark, & the Netherlands (and even little Aruba)
+China, Denmark, and the Netherlands (and even little Aruba)

-are kicking U.S. asses in this wind infrastructure area.
+are kicking U.S. asses in the wind infrastructure area.

 We need to get started.
 It's going to take about 10 years

 Here is a page on 'limited world oil'

 (after being given the exclusive right to develop a federally-approved plot off the shore of Virginia)

 To return to a previously visited web page location, click on